StatCan/aaw-security-proposal/04-storage.md

 # Storage

 Data is the largest asset and attack surface of Protected B workloads within the Advanced Analytics Workspaces.
-The AAW environment consists currently of two main types of storage:
+This section is focusing on storage controlled by users directely.
+The AAW environment consists currently of two main types of user storage:

 *	Disk storage (attached to one pod at a time)
 *	Object storage